-- Submit an application to the NCUTCD Executive Secretary (firstname.lastname@example.org) indicating your preference for assignment to a Technical Committee (1st choice, 2nd choice, etc.) as well as your qualifications to contribute to the work of the Technical Committee(s).
+A person desiring to become a Technical Member shall submit an application to the NCUTCD Executive Secretary at email@example.com indicating his/her preference for assignment to a Technical Committee (1st choice, 2nd choice, etc.) as well as his/her qualifications to contribute to the work of the committee(s).

 The Executive Secretary will then determine if the committee(s) applied for has openings for additional members and forward the application to the appropriate Technical Committee chair.
 If the application is approved by the Technical Committee Chair, it will be considered at the next meeting of the Executive Board.
 If approved by the Executive Board, the person will then be a member of the Technical Committee and be eligible to vote at the next meeting of the Technical Committee.

 A consistent failure to attend meetings and to participate in Technical Committee activities shall be considered a demonstration of lack of interest.
 Generally, when a Technical Member is absent from three consecutive meetings or consistently refuses to participate in Technical Committee business, the Executive Board may, with the recommendation of the Technical Committee Chair, terminate his/her membership.